raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/001.png)

 This talk was given at [NDC London](http://ndc-london.com) on January 14, 2016.[^deck].
-A selection of slides are shown here, along with some annotations explaining the ideas being presented.
-This is not a transcript, nor is it a blog post.
-Some slides are elided, especially those showing code.
-It will be most valuable to those who attended the talk or watch it when it is released on video.
+This is not a transcript, nor is it a blog post: A selection of [the original slides](https://speakerdeck.com/raganwald/first-class-commands-an-unexpectedly-fertile-design-pattern) are shown here, along with some annotations explaining the ideas presented.

 [^deck]: The complete slide deck is [here](https://speakerdeck.com/raganwald/first-class-commands-an-unexpectedly-fertile-design-pattern)